meryem-elaffani/Semantic-search-engine/README.md

 transformed each article into a semantic vector.

 for Data Storage:
-store article embeddings and metadata in a database (e.g., PostgreSQL, Elasticsearch, or any vector database like Pinecone or Weaviate).
+store article embeddings and metadata in a database .json

 2. Backend Development